coq/coq/dev/ci/README-developers.md

   + Coq's ML API Documentation [master branch] https://gitlab.com/coq/coq/-/jobs/artifacts/master/file/_build/default/_doc/_html/index.html?job=doc:ml-api:odoc

-### GitLab and Windows

-If your repository has access to runners tagged `windows`, setting the secret variable `WINDOWS` to `enabled` will add jobs building Windows versions of Coq (32bit and 64bit).

-If the secret variable `WINDOWS` is set to `enabled_all_addons`, an extended set of addons will be added to the Windows installer.
-This leads to a considerable runtime in CI so this is not enabled by default for pipelines for pull requests.

-The Windows jobs are enabled on Coq's repository, where pipelines for pull requests run.

 ### GitLab and Docker

 System and opam packages are installed in a Docker image.
 The image is